kataras/build-a-better-web-together/using-handlerapi.md

 # Using Handler API

-HandlerAPI is any custom struct which has an `*iris.Context` field.
+HandlerAPI is any custom struct which has an `*iris.Context` field and known methods signatures.

+Before continue I will liked to notice you that this method is slower than\` iris.Get\/Post...\/Handle\/HandleFunc \`.

+I know maybe sounds awful but I, my self not using it, I did it because developers used to use frameworks with 'MVC' pattern, so think it like the 'C\|Controller'.
+If you don't care about performance\(~ms\) and you like to spent some code time, you're free to use it.

-Instead of writing Handlers/HandlerFuncs for eachone API routes, you can use the ` iris.API` function.
+Instead of writing Handlers\/HandlerFuncs for eachone API routes, you can use the `iris.API` function.

 ```go
 API(path string, api HandlerAPI, middleware ...HandlerFunc) error
 ```

 **For example**, for a user API you need some of these routes:

-- GET `/users` , for selecting all
+* GET `/users` , for selecting all
-- GET`/users/:id` , for selecting specific
+* GET`/users/:id` , for selecting specific
-- PUT `/users` , for inserting
+* PUT `/users` , for inserting
-- POST `/users/:id` , for updating
+* POST `/users/:id` , for updating
-- DELETE `/users/:id` , for deleting
+* DELETE `/users/:id` , for deleting

 Normally, with HandlerFuncs you should do something like this: